 Requirements for Certification

-• 40 credits of continuing education that meets all requirements of the 2016 National Continued Competency Program within the past two years.
+• Forty (40) credits of continuing education that meets all requirements of the current National Continued Competency Program within the past two (2) years.

-• Successful completion of the National Registry EMT certification examination and a state approved psychomotor (skills) examination.
+• Successful completion of the National Registry EMT certification examination and a State EMS Office approved BLS skills competency requirement.

-• Passed portions of the certification examination and psychomotor examination remain valid for 24 months provided all other eligibility requirements are met.
+• Passed portions of the certification examination and skills competency verification remain valid for twenty-four (24) months provided all other eligibility requirements are met.

 • Copy of a lapsed EMT license/certification if never nationally certified as an EMT.